Cairi-S/Welcome-Foolish-Mortals/README.md

 - A game that is fun and exciting to play.
   - With the game gradually increasing in speed the user is kept on their toes and feels in jeopardy as the difficulty increases over time.
 - Easy to use controls on all devices.
-  - The navigation buttons are easily identifiable whilst the game buttons (teal, white, purple and black) are large for easy, frantic gameplay.
+  - The navigation buttons are easily identifiable whilst the game buttons (teal, white, purple and dark grey) are large for easy, frantic gameplay.
 ![EASY TO USE CONTROLS](/assets/images/readme/easycontrols.png)
 - Have clear rules for the game for those that need them.
   - A rough guide to the rules is visible on the Home page, anyone who needs a refresher or is unclear on the rules can find more information in the question mark icon's modal.
 This is available in the navbar on both the Home and Game pages.